Find the values of the nine letters in the sum: FOOT + BALL = GAME

-Each clue number in this sudoku is the product of the two numbers in adjacent cells.
+The clues for this Sudoku are the product of the numbers in adjacent squares.

 This Sudoku, based on differences.
 Using the one clue number can you find the solution?

 An extra constraint means this Sudoku requires you to think in diagonals as well as horizontal and vertical lines and boxes of nine.

 Use the differences to find the solution to this Sudoku.